target/theta-idl/guide/index.md

 ## Versioning

-Each Theta module starts with a metadata section specifying the version of the language and encodings (ie the Avro-based format) the schema uses:
+Each Theta module starts with a metadata section with two version specifications:

+  1.  `language-version`: controls the features supported by the Theta language itself
+  2. `avro-version`: controls how Theta gets encoded and decoded as Avro

 ```
 language-version: 1.0.0
 avro-version: 1.0.0
+---
 ```

-This lets different clients consistently communicate even if they are using different versions—or even different *implementations*—of the Theta compiler.
+Explicitly specifying versions lets different clients consistently communicate if they are using different versions—or even different *implementations*—of the Theta compiler.
 Theta modules at a specific language and Avro version should always compile to compatible Avro encodings.
 The concrete guarantee is that a Theta compiler will either:

   * compile a schema at a given version to the same Avro and encode/decode it correctly
   * fail to process the schema if it does not support the specified language/encoding versions